itzzritik/NoteSpace/README.md

   - *Multiple notes can be stored in a notebook in the form of tabs.*
   - *Different tabs get different color and unique names by default.
 Tabs can be altered according to the requirement.*
 + **Stunning User Interface**
-  - *We all know that First impression is the last impression.*
-  - *Following that we developed the best User Interface to keep you motivated while working on your stuff.*
+  - *We all know that First impression is the last impression, following that we developed the best **User Interface** to keep you enchanted while working on your stuff.*
   - *Super smooth animations make things even better.*
 + ****